Reduced density matrix approach to one-dimensional ultracold bosonic systems: Introduction

 In the following, we consider a one dimensional system of harmonically trapped bosons interacting via a contact interaction.
-As indicated above, a range of different theoretical techniques have been developed to study such systems.
-However, there is no means by which a single methodology can be applied across a parameter space spanned not just by the interaction strength (and, notably, into the repulsive or attractive regimes) but also by the particle number.
+As indicated above, a range of different theoretical techniques has been developed to study such systems.
+However, there remains a lack of a single, computationally tractable methodology that accurately spans the full parameter space of particle number (from few to many) and interaction strength (both repulsive and attractive) without significant approximations or regime-specific adjustments.
 For example, an analytic solution for harmonically trapped bosons only exists for $N=2$ \cite{Busch1998}, where $N$ is the number of bosons.
 Directly diagonalising the Hamiltonian within a limited basis set can offer highly accurate results for systems with $N>2$, but this method scales pathologically with $N$ and is practical only for systems with $N\lesssim 10$.
-A poor scaling in computational complexity is not limited to direct diagonalisation, however, as the Bethe \textit{ansatz} method, as well as other approaches such as quantum Monte Carlo \cite{Krauth1996,Purwanto2004} and methods arising from quantum chemistry, including the coupled cluster method \cite{Cederbaum2006,Bhowmik2024} all scale polynomially in the size of the system, which depends upon on $N$.
+A poor scaling in computational complexity is not limited to direct diagonalisation, however, as other approaches such as quantum Monte Carlo \cite{Krauth1996,Purwanto2004} and methods arising from quantum chemistry, including the coupled cluster method \cite{Cederbaum2006,Bhowmik2024} all scale polynomially in the size of the system, which depends upon $N$.
+The Bethe \textit{ansatz} approach, whilst benefiting from linear scaling in $N$, is limited in its application only to integrable systems where the underlying Hamiltonian is translationally invariant; in this work, we consider trapped systems which are not translationally invariant.
 These approaches are intractable for large systems (where $N>100$) and mean-field approaches are more suitable, including Hartree-Fock theory \cite{Hartree1928a,Hartree1928b,Fock1930,Fock1930a,Esry1997,Bergeman1997,Ohberg1998} and the 1D GPE.
 These are only valid in the mean-field limit where the correlations in the system are small and are thus ill-equipped to describe bosonic systems with fewer particles or strong interactions.